 2. Register early to get a place at the testing center closest to you.
 Be sure to take a test several months before you must have the results.
 You need leave plenty of time for the test agency to send the results of your test to the universities, employers, or other agencies before their deadlines.

 3. Make a study schedule and follow it.
 Use the information and practice tests provided.
-Pay special attention to any weaknesses the practice tests.
+Pay special attention to any weaknesses you notice when you take the practice tests.

 (TED talks make excellent lecture/note-taking practice, and you can read the script later to check your understanding.
 Many have also been translated into other languages, so you might be able to check in your own language.

-5. Before the day of your test, make sure you can find the test location and that you have all the identification and other papers you need for the exam.
+6. Before the day of your test, make sure you can find the test location.
+Check that you have all the identification and other papers you need for the exam.
 Take a snack, a sweater or jacket (test rooms may be cold), and anything else you might need.

-6. On the day of your test, leave plenty of time to get there, find the room, confirm your identity, and get settled.
+7. On the day of your test, leave plenty of time to get there, find the room, confirm your identity, and get settled.
 Relax-- you’ve been preparing for this for a long time.